syatapanage/CapitalCityQuiz/README.md

 # CapitalCityQuiz
-Quiz to test knowledge of capital cities.
+Console based quiz with questions about capital cities.